pritesh7098/Medication-Reminder-App/README.md

 ## 📱 API Documentation

-Comprehensive API documentation is available through Postman in API_DOCS.README Itself In This Repository For Easy Access Which Has  :
+Comprehensive API documentation is available through Postman in API_DOCS.README File Itself In This Repository For Easy Access Which Has  :

 - Authentication endpoints
 - Medication management endpoints